blackappsolutions/core-content-jobs/README.md

 *   a Placeholder-Resource that has this ViewType set.
 *   Set the Placeholder-Resource in an Article or Page OR
 *   issue `/blueprint/servlet/dynamic/content-jobs/terminate/1234` directly.

+See the [Integration Guide](README-technical.md) for more information how to bring that extension into your CoreMedia Blueprints workspace.

 * * *